Quiet Luxury

 Musier Paris

-Another Parisian influencer-led brand (founded by Anne-Laure Mais), Musier is like Rouje's younger, trendier cousin.
-It hits the same price point as Sézane but leans heavily into current '90s and Y2K trends.
-Think fitted cardigans with hook-and-eye closures, slinky slip dresses, and pearl details, with tops from $100-$150 and dresses from $200-$280.
+Founded by Anne-Laure Mais, Musier Paris is Rouje's younger, trendier cousin.
+Same price point as Sézane but leaning heavily into current '90s and Y2K trends.
+Fitted cardigans with hook-and-eye closures, slinky slip dresses, and pearl details.
+Tops from $100-$150, dresses from $200-$280.

 Shop Musier Paris Now